opensbt/carla-runner/README.md

 To use the fault injection, the balancer needs the path to the directory containing the faults similar to the scenarios:
 ```
 b = Balancer(
-    directory = '/path/to/scenarios',
+    scenarios_dir = '/path/to/scenarios',
-    fault='/path/to/faults',
+    faults_dir='/path/to/faults',
     jobs = 1,
     visualization = True
 )
 ```
-Faults and Scenarios names must match so that every fault has a matching scenario and vice versa.
+Fault and scenarios names must match so that every fault has a matching scenario and vice versa.

 The faults are defined as YAML as described in https://git.fortiss.org/fortissimo/rosco#fault-injection.

 ## Advanced Settings